johnnylaicode/express-routing/README.md

 4. Install Express by entering the command: `npm install express`
       - It installs Express and adds the Express version number to package.json file in the "dependencies" section.
+      - Note: During the installation, when prompted for input, you can press Enter to accept the default value or input no value.

 5. Start the Express application by entering the command: `node express-routing.js`